rodrigues177/Q00118/README.md

 #### Neural Network

-In the following figure is the Neural Network architecture used:
+A feed-forward fully connected artificial neural network.
+In the following figure is the architecture used:

 ![NN Architecture](/images/ML_NN_Architecture.png)